-If Hodgkin lymphoma spreads, it typically spreads along the lymphatic channels to other lymph nodes and the spleen, or outside of the lymphatic system, most commonly to the lungs, liver, bone marrow, or bone.
+If Hodgkin lymphoma spreads, it typically spreads along the lymphatic channels to other lymph nodes and the spleen.
+It may also spread outside of the lymphatic system, most commonly to the lungs, liver, bone marrow, or bone.

 Types of Hodgkin lymphoma

-It is important to know the specific type of Hodgkin lymphoma, as this may affect the recommended treatment plan.
+It is important to know the specific type of Hodgkin lymphoma that is diagnosed because this may affect the recommended treatment plan.
 Doctors find out the type of Hodgkin lymphoma based on how the cells in a tissue sample look under a microscope and whether the cells contain abnormal patterns of certain proteins.
 There are 2 main types of Hodgkin lymphoma: nodular lymphocyte predominant and classical.

 Nodular lymphocyte predominant Hodgkin lymphoma.
 This is more common among male patients and younger patients.
 The disease is usually found in the neck, underarm, or groin.
 Risk factors for the disease include being younger and/or male.

 Classical Hodgkin lymphoma.
 There are 4 subtypes of classical Hodgkin lymphoma: nodular sclerosis, mixed cellularity, lymphocyte rich, and lymphocyte depleted.

 Nodular sclerosis Hodgkin lymphoma.
 This is the most common type of Hodgkin lymphoma in adolescents and young adults in the United States and in other developed countries.
 Tumors are often very bulky.
 They most often begin in the lymph nodes in the neck, chest, or abdomen and may spread to the lungs.

 Mixed cellularity Hodgkin lymphoma.
 This type is more common in children age 10 years or younger.
 It shows the strongest link to the Epstein-Barr virus, the virus that causes mononucleosis.
 It usually begins in the lymph nodes in the abdomen or in the spleen.